Grants

 Renewal

-To renew your Scripps College Grant you must reapply for financial aid each year by completing the Free Application for Federal Student Aid (FAFSA), the CSS Financial Aid Profile and other required forms and documents by the established deadlines.
+To renew your Scripps College Grant you must reapply for financial aid each year.
 Your award amount may change due to changes in your financial need (as determined annually by Scripps), changes in your enrollment plans, and the timeliness of your financial aid applications.

 Cal Grants

-Cal Grants are funds offered by the California Student Aid Commission (CSAC) to California residents only.
+Cal Grants are funds offered by the California Student Aid Commission (CSAC) to California residents only and are limited to eight semesters of eligibility.
 A Cal Grant may only be used to pay tuition and mandatory fees.
 Cal Grant B provides a first year stipend for living expenses only.
 In subsequent years, the grant helps pay for tuition and fees in addition to the stipend.

 Eligibility